-This decision is now likely to come to haunt her: the LREM candidate is polling at 19%.
+As she is trailing third, this decision is now likely to come to haunt her.

 What about the coronavirus situation in France?

 Participation at French municipal elections has constantly decreased since 1983.
-Fewer than two out of three French citizens went to the polling station at the last municipal elections, in 2014.
+Around 44 per cent of French citizens went to the polling station for the first round of the municipal elections.